 Every other national, no matter which part of France is planning to visit, will have to obtain a long-stay visa in order to be permitted to enter and remain in the country.

-Where to Apply for a France Long-Stay Visa?
+Where and When Should I Apply for a France Long-Stay Visa?

-The application is done at the French consulate or embassy in your country of residence.
+The application for a France long stay visa is done at the French consulate or embassy in your country of residence.
 You are advised to apply for this visa at most 3 months before the intended travel date.
-You can check out requirements for France visa application here.

-If you have decided to apply for a French long-stay visa, then the first thing you have to do, is to decide what type of visa you need.
-French authorities have established a few visa types, depending on the purpose of one’s entry to France.
+If you have decided to apply for a French long-stay visa, then the first thing you have to do is to decide what type of visa you need.
+French authorities have established a few long stay visa types, depending on the purpose of one’s entry to France.

-Depending on you purpose of travel to France you might fall under one of the main categories listed below:
+Depending on your purpose of travel to France you might fall under one of the main categories listed below:

 France Long Stay Family Visas